 Links:

-Buying this series
+Buying this series on DVD

 Simon's Guardian article about the series